-Example LVMF Slides
+LVMF

-Example Sustainability Slides 11.4 Historic England The team met with Historic England (HE) in September 2023 for a formal pre-application consultation on the emerging proposals and provide an introduction to the Euston Tower scheme..
-Euston Tower is a building that draws upon the unique Camden context, aiming to continue the remarkable development of this area, with deep connections to the local context.
-In the formal advice issued following the meeting, HE noted the following: Summary of Key Feedback:

-- The present Euston Tower is already an assertive ٠ building in the setting of nearby heritage assets; it is alien to and detracts from the Fitzroy Square Conservation Area's historic scale and rooflines, and imposes on otherwise semi-natural designed landscape views in some areas of Regent's Park. - HE are sensitive to the impact of the proposals ٠ impact on surrounding heritage assets; in particular the Fitzroy Square Conservation Area and the listed buildings within it. - No requirement for substantial design changes. ٠ - Suggestion that the facade colour and finishes be ٠ explored further to reduce contrasts and ensure the building causes, at the very least, no more harm than the existing. - Should take into consideration how the proposal ٠ would harmonise with the stone and stucco finishes of the Fitzroy Square Conservation Area, and the natural tones of the Regent's Park landscape. - Suggestion to simplify the facades in order to help ٠ it to respond more sensitively to the surrounding townscape and landscape character.
-Example Scheme Introduction Slides
+Presentation Material - Extracts of presentation material from 2024 meetings with the GLA BREEL Sustainability & Adaptability 11.4 Historic England The team met with Historic England (HE) in September 2023 for a formal pre-application consultation on the emerging proposals and provide an introduction to the Euston Tower scheme ahead of the December 2023 submission.
+Summary of Key Feedback on previous scheme, submitted December 2023: - The present Euston Tower is already an assertive building in the setting of nearby heritage assets; it is alien to and detracts from the Fitzroy Square Conservation Area's historic scale and rooflines, and imposes on otherwise semi-natural designed landscape views in some areas of Regent's Park. - HE are sensitive to the impact of the proposals ٠ impact on surrounding heritage assets; in particular the Fitzroy Square Conservation Area and the listed buildings within it. - No requirement for substantial design changes. • - Suggestion that the facade colour and finishes be • explored further to reduce contrasts and ensure the building causes, at the very least, no more harm than the existing. - Should take into consideration how the proposal • would harmonise with the stone and stucco finishes of the Fitzroy Square Conservation Area, and the natural tones of the Regent's Park landscape. - Suggestion to simplify the facades in order to help • it to respond more sensitively to the surrounding townscape and landscape character.